 Ultimately, you will find both encouragement and difficulty as you push yourself in your exercise program.
 We have found that working out with a friend or support group member can be very beneficial.
 Further, teaching is one of the greatest motivators and we encourage you to preach a message of health, wellness, nutrition and exercise to family members and friends who are willing to listen.
 Doing so can reinforce your good habits.

 Finally, do not get discouraged if the progress you’re making in your exercise program begins to slow.
 There will be plateaus throughout the process and those can be overcome by changing up your workout.
-You never want to work only one muscle group over and over again because it can increase the chance of injury and can also make workouts monotonous.
+You never want to work for only one muscle group over and over again because it can increase the chance of injury and can also make workouts monotonous.
 Rather, make sure you are working out each major muscle group once or twice a week, with regular cardio workouts.
-Also, consider joining a sports league or group that you can rely on for camaraderie, competition and support.
+Also, consider joining a sports league or group that you can rely on for camaraderie, competition, and support.

 Exercise can be fun – we promise.
 You just have to find your groove.